brandur/sorg/content/drafts/api-paradigms.md

-evangelizing [hypermedia][hypermedia], which promised to make web APIs more discoverable through clients that could follow links like a human, and more future proof by re-using existing HTTP semantics like 301 redirects.
+evangelizing [hypermedia][hypermedia], which promised to make web APIs more discoverable through clients that could follow links like a human, and more future proof by re-using existing hypertext and HTTP semantics like `<a>` links and 301 redirects.

 But hypermedia had a very hard time building any kind of traction.
 At least some of the trouble was technical, but